 “Do you remember the town where you were born?”
 “No — and it’s for a reason,” he said, sitting up straight to make a point.
 “Some people went this way,” he said, motioning with his hands, “and some people went that way …”

 I could see that Ed was uneasy, but how could he not be?
-His hard drive was being deleted by a slow-moving disease … and there wasn’t a damn thing anybody could do about it.
+His memory was being deleted by a slow-moving disease … and there wasn’t a darn thing anybody could do about it.

 “Do you know what I do for a living?”
 I asked.
 “No.” “I’m a journalist.
 I report the news and write stories …” “Wow,” he said.
 Suddenly I had Eddie’s attention.
 “I’ve just done a blog story on you, Ed.”
 He looked my way and smiled.
 “That’s nice.
 Thank you …”